Trojan-Hawk/GoProblems1/GoFundamentals_Problem_7_README.txt

 =========================================================================================

 						Task:
-	Write a program that prints the current time and date to the console.
+	Write a function that tests whether a string is a palindrome.
+	A palindrome is a string that reads the same in reverse, e.g. radar.

 					  Procedure:
 Start by creating a .go file.